itsrohithreddy/music_streaming/README.md

 2. Install dependencies:
    pip install -r requirements.txt

-3. Run the db.py file by navigating to "code" directory .
+3. Run the db.py file by navigating to `code` directory .
 This initializes the database with the tables required: python db.py

-4. Run the application:
+4. Run the application(present within the `code` directory): python app.py
-   python app.py

 5. Access the application in your web browser at [http://localhost:5000](http://localhost:5000).